4 cups (1l) vegetable or chicken stock, more or less, depending on the size of the cauliflower

 Fresh cracked pepper

-1. Preheat your oven to 200°C (400ºF).
-Cut off the bottom of the cauliflower and remove all leaves and stems, but do not break them.
-Rinse quickly and pat dry.
+Preheat your oven to 400ºF (200°C).
+Trim the bottom of the cauliflower and remove all the leaves and the stem, but without breaking apart.
+Give it a quick rinse and pat dry.

-2. Place the whole cauliflower in a saucepan and cover with broth, add fresh thyme and bay leaf.
-Bring to the boil and simmer for 12 minutes.
+Place the whole cauliflower in a pot and cover with stock, add fresh thyme and bay leaf.
+Bring to a boil and simmer for 12 minutes.

-3. Drain and transfer the cauliflower head to a cast iron or ovenproof pan.
-Pour some cooking stock over the cauliflower and sprinkle the melted butter on top.
-Sprinkle with thyme and fresh pepper.
+Drain and transfer the cauliflower head in a cast iron skillet or any oven proof pan.
+Ladle a little of the cooking stock over the cauliflower then drizzle with melted butter on top.
+Sprinkle with fresh thyme and pepper.

-4. Roast in the oven for 10-15 minutes, depending on the size of your cauliflower, until golden brown.
-Baste occasionally with the cooking juices.
-Check with a knife, if the cauliflower slips easily, it is cooked.
-You can grill it for another 2 minutes if you want to give it a little more color, but keep an eye on it so that it doesn’t burn.
+Roast in the oven for 10-15 minutes, depending on the size of your cauliflower, until golden.
+Baste with cooking juice from time to time.
+Check with a knife, if it slides in easily, then it’s cooked.
+You can broil for an extra 2 minutes if you want to give it a bit more color, but keep an eye on it so it doesn’t burn.

-5. Remove from the oven and sprinkle with fresh thyme.
-Cut into slices and serve with an extra drizzle of buttered cooking juices.
+Remove from the oven and sprinkle with fresh thyme.
+Slice, and serve with an extra drizzle of the buttery cooking juices.